fyankov96/fyankov96/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-# <a href="https://www.linkedin.com/in/fyankov/">Filip Yankov</a>'s Cloud & Cybersecurity Portfolio ☁️🔐

-Hi, I’m Filip — a Security Engineer with hands-on experience in Azure security, SIEM/EDR implementations, and security automation.

 This portfolio showcases projects I’ve worked on to enhance detection, response, and governance in modern cloud and hybrid environments.

 ## ⚠️ Vulnerability Management Projects